hungcq/knowledge-repo/information-technology/system-design-interview/4-rate-limter.md

 - Considerations whether to implement in API gateway or in service:
   - Service tech stack
   - Currently have an API gateway?
-  - Rate limiting algo that fits business need supported by API gateway?
+  - Rate-limiting algo that fits business needs supported by API gateway?
   - Dev effort
 - Rate limiting algorithms:
   - Token bucket